wp-plugins/my-post-links/readme.txt

 Tested up to: 3.0
 Stable Tag: 1.0

+Add links to your posts!

 == Description ==

 Add links to your posts!

-Call function getPostLinks() to retrieve links.
+Call function 'getPostLinks()' to retrieve links.

 == Change Log ==